Information for Admitted Students

 Institutional need-based grant assistance

 The FAFSA becomes available each October 1.
 For maximum consideration, apply by December 1 at studentaid.gov.
-The 2020-21 FAFSA is still available for families to complete.
-You may complete the 2021-22 FAFSA beginning October 1, 2020.
+The 2021-22 FAFSA is available for families to complete.
+You may complete the 2021-22 FAFSA now.

 Your Financial Aid